NVIDIA/TensorRT/plugin/efficientNMSPlugin/README.md

 ## Description

 > NOTE: `EfficientNMSONNXPlugin` is deprecated since TensorRT 9.0.
-Its functionality has been superseded by the `INMSLayer`.
+Its functionality has been superseded by the `INMSLayer`. `EfficientNMS_TRT` is deprecated since TensorRT 10.12; `INMSLayer` can be used as appropriate to replace its functionality.

 This TensorRT plugin implements an efficient algorithm to perform Non Maximum Suppression for object detection networks.